BradyDouthit/screenshot-mcp/README.md

 A Model Context Protocol (MCP) server that provides screenshot capabilities for localhost development servers.
 This allows LLMs to see visual results of code changes during development which is particularly helpful when making UI changes.

 ## Example (Claude Code)
-Here's a basic example of me using Claude Code where I needed to center a button (LLM's don't do well at grasping this from text only)!
+Here's a basic example of me using Claude Code where I needed to center a button (LLM's don't do well at grasping spatial awareness from text only)!

 ![2EBEB0E7-FF73-41BC-99FB-83C3BB0E846D](https://github.com/user-attachments/assets/e70b1be0-fc99-4a5b-96b5-31ea249cb076)